 You should also watch for synthetic fragrances, which often contain parabens to stabilize the scent and make it last longer in your hair.
 For example, some shampoo manufacturers use synthetic lavender scents that don’t deliver any of the benefits of using lavender in your hair.
 They also penetrate your skin and absorb into your body.
 Many of these chemicals have been linked to kidney problems, neurotoxicity, and other health issues.

 The right dandruff care routine can curb those flakes for good, and the right scalp care products can leave your scalp and hair feeling and looking its best.
-At Jupiter, all of our dandruff and scalp care products are sulfate-free and formulated from luxe, clean ingredients to keep your scalp nourished.
+At Jupiter, we offer the best sulfate-free shampoo.
+All of our dandruff and scalp care products are formulated for hydration from luxe, clean ingredients that are nourishing and moisturizing to your scalp.

 So check those ingredients labels.
 Avoid sulfates and their unsavory replacements.
 And while you’re at it, read the rest of the ingredients to watch for unsafe preservatives and synthetic fragrances.
+You may think you're going to hydrate by getting aloe, amino acids, shea butter, or coconut oil, but if sulfates are also included in the formulation, the product can actually stand in the way of healthy skin, hair, and scalp.
 You’ll sleep well knowing you’re safe from sulfates and other troubling ingredients.

 The “Whole Darn Set” Set